Nature of Light: Time Dilation & Length Contraction

 We do not, at present, have spaceships that can travel at relativistically significant speeds.
 But suppose our module were a subatomic entity moving in some kind of cyclical manner.
 It could be a point particle, a string or a closed surface of equilibrium between two types of opposing force fields.
 Suppose further that the phantoms it manifests are the plethora of microscopic phenomena we currently perceive indirectly through our experiments.

-So we conclude that if the velocity of light be the same from the point of view of all observers travelling at different constant velocities in free space, then the apparent time dilation and space contraction must be simply a result of how space-time transmits (or distributes) information from one place to another.
+So I conclude that if the velocity of light be the same from the point of view of all observers travelling at different constant velocities in free space, then the apparent time dilation and space contraction must be simply a result of how space-time transmits (or distributes) information from one place to another.
 Time and space themselves cannot really be dilated and contracted.
 Unfortunately, when we apply the ideas of this article to the "now-classical" thought experiment involving the light clock, we encounter a paradox.

 © 17 August 2006, 5 May 2012 Robert John Morton